waniqbal01/freetask-app-3/README.md

   ```

 Persist uploads between restarts by mounting/volume-binding the `./uploads` folder
-when running in Docker or on a host machine. `/uploads/**` URLs are public by design
+when running in Docker or on a host machine. `/uploads/**` URLs require JWT headers;
-for this MVP and limited to safe file types/5MB size.
+upload responses return relative paths (e.g. `/uploads/<file>`) that the Flutter app
+requests with Authorization.

 Demo logins from the seed: